Putney High School: Good Schools Guide

 According to the Good Schools Guide, the school maintains a "Positive, friendly but hardworking atmosphere with good balance of sport, art, music, etc. The girls seem fulfilled, confident and happy – well prepared for outside world."

 Administration

 Senior School

-The Headmistress of Putney High is Mrs Suzie Longstaff.
+The Headmistress of Putney High Senior School is Jo Sharrock.

 Junior School

-The head of the Junior School is Pippa Daverson.
+The head of the Junior School is Liz McLaughlin.
 This takes in years reception (4–5) to year six (10–11).

 Athletics

-The school has strong links with Thames Rowing Club.
-It is strong at sports, especially rowing, lacrosse, netball and athletics.
-The school also has links with Putney Lacrosse Club.
-The gymnastics team won the national competition in 2005.
+The school was named top girls' school in the country for sport in 2023.
+It is strong at sports, especially rowing, lacrosse, netball, gymnastics and athletics.
 In 2018 the school acquired a rowing boathouse on the Putney Embankment, becoming the first ever all girls boathouse on the Thames.

 Motto

 The school motto is fortiter et recte, which means "boldly and rightly".